ellysh/bash-programming-from-scratch/manuscript/GeneralInformation/operating-system.md

 Linux is just the kernel of OS.
 It provides memory management, file system, peripherals drivers and processor time scheduler.
 The general features of the system are available through free [GNU software](https://en.wikipedia.org/wiki/GNU_Project).
 [Richard Stallman](https://en.wikipedia.org/wiki/Richard_Stallman) has developed this software at MIT.
 It was also distributed for free.
 Therefore, Linus included GNU software in his first [Linux distribution](https://en.wikipedia.org/wiki/Linux_distribution).

 The first versions of Linux did not have a graphical subsystem.
-The user should launch all applications from the command line.
+The user should launch all applications from the command-line.
 Only some complex applications had a text interface.
 With time, Linux got a windowing system.
 It was called [X Window System](https://en.wikipedia.org/wiki/X_Window_System).
 Using X Window, the developers started to add a graphical interface to their applications.

 The application development culture for Unix and Linux was defined by conditions in which these OSes have evolved.
 Both systems were developed in university circles.
 Their users were teachers and students of the IT domain.
 They understood well how the OS works.
 So, they fixed software errors willingly.